 Building a successful company is the goal of most business owners.
 There are many schools of thought on the right and wrong way to grow.
 In the end, it takes planning, hard work, and tough decisions.

-For over 25 years, I have spoken with hundreds and hundreds of fleet owners and operators who all shared the goal of success.
+For over 25 years, TCI Business Capital has worked with hundreds and hundreds of fleet owners and operators who all shared the goal of success.
 Each of them had ideas they wanted to pursue and a vision of how they would make it happen.
-From those conversations, I have seen three consistent keys to successful fleet growth.
+From this experience, there are three consistent keys to successful fleet growth.

 To grow successfully takes planning and resources.
 Developing strategic business relationships makes planning easier.
 For many fleet owners, using a CPA with trucking industry experience is crucial.
 A knowledgeable, experienced CPA will be current on tax laws, provide advice on equipment purchases and leases, and guidance on all financial matters.

 A strong relationship with a bank or finance company is essential to the successful growth of a fleet.
 This is a lot easier said than done.
 Securing financing can be difficult even for established companies.
 A CPA will assist with the application process and provide any information a bank or finance company requests.

 A relationship with a bank or finance company is a two-way street.
 As with any relationship, what you get out of it is often equal to what you put into it.
 Establish an open line of communication with your lender.
 Let them know what is going on, both good and bad.
 Be prompt when responding to requests and ask the same of them.

 Just as a CPA with trucking experience is crucial, a banker or account manager with trucking industry knowledge can be very beneficial.
 They will know the up and down nature of freight rates and loads.
 The more understanding they have of your business, the better they can serve you.
 After all, they want to keep you as a client too.